Skip to content

 Serious Safety Considerations

 • Pancreatitis: Acute pancreatitis has been reported — discontinue if suspected.
-Monitor for severe abdominal pain
+Monitor for severe, persistent abdominal pain radiating to the back.
+Risk is low but clinically significant

-• Thyroid C-cell tumors: Boxed warning based on rodent data showing thyroid medullary carcinoma.
-Not confirmed in humans but contraindicated with personal/family history of MTC or MEN2
+• Thyroid C-cell tumors: Boxed warning based on rodent data showing thyroid medullary carcinoma with GLP-1 agonists.
+Not confirmed in humans at clinical doses, but contraindicated with personal/family history of MTC or MEN2

-• Gallbladder events: Increased incidence of cholelithiasis and cholecystitis, likely related to rapid weight loss
+• Gallbladder events: Increased incidence of cholelithiasis (gallstones) and cholecystitis, likely related to rapid weight loss.
+Risk increases with faster and greater weight loss

-• Diabetic retinopathy: Rapid glucose improvement can temporarily worsen diabetic retinopathy in patients with pre-existing disease
+• Diabetic retinopathy: Rapid glucose improvement can temporarily worsen diabetic retinopathy in patients with pre-existing disease.
+Ophthalmologic monitoring recommended

-• Suicidal ideation: Post-marketing reports under investigation by FDA; causal relationship not established
+• Suicidal ideation: Post-marketing reports under investigation by FDA and EMA.
+Causal relationship not established.
+Monitor mood changes, especially in patients with depression history

 • Personal or family history of medullary thyroid carcinoma (MTC)